ywonjun1021/Bowerman_Rose_Tran_Ye_Yang_Final/README.md

 VBN_Repeats = IF(G3=G2,IF(YEAR(I3)=YEAR(AD2),0,IF(M2="OWNERSHIP CHANGED",0,1)),0),

-where 1 is VBN reoccurence, 0 is all other possibilities such as a new property or an extension of the preceding VBN, "VBN_Repeats" is the column heading, G3 is the unique ID of the property in question (row 3), G2 is the unique ID of the preceding property in the dataset (row 2), I3 is the issue date of the VBN in row 3, AD2 is the close date of the VBN in row 2, and M2 is the reason the row 2 VBN was closed.
+where 1 indicates a VBN reoccurence, 0 is all other possibilities such as a new property or an extension of the preceding VBN, "VBN_Repeats" is the column heading, G3 is the unique ID of the property in question (row 3), G2 is the unique ID of the preceding property in the dataset (row 2), I3 is the issue date of the VBN in row 3, AD2 is the close date of the VBN in row 2, and M2 is the reason the row 2 VBN was closed.

 ### DHCD Interventions